jfarmer/dig245-a2/README.md

 Bonus: Add a table with your weekly dream schedule (what you will do when the robots take over)

-### Submission
+## Submission
-- Deploy your work to a publicly available location and submit this URL as proof of work
+- Deploy your work to a publicly available location and submit this URL as "proof of work"
 - Submit a pull request (PR) to this repo on a branch labeled with your full name: `firstname-lastname`